 Supplemental Coverage: Check to ensure that Personal Property coverage and Towing & Assistance are available, and choose the limits that suit your needs.

-Seek out the Marine Experts: Consider working with an insurance agent or company that specializes in marine insurance.
+Seek out the Marine Experts: Consider working with an insurance broker or company that specializes in marine insurance.
 They can help you navigate through the different options and select the coverage that’s right for you.
-In addition, marine specialty agents and insurance companies can generally offer broader coverage than a typical auto and home insurer.
+In addition, marine specialty brokers and insurance companies can generally offer broader coverage than a typical auto and home insurer.